Elementary School Handbooks

 Borrowing of money is a difficult situation for the school and your child, and is strictly discouraged.
 Please write the student’s full name and homeroom number on all bag lunches.
 There is a free lunch and reduced lunch program available.
 Eligibility is dependent upon family income.
 Interested families may call the main office or our Food Services Director (Paul Franchini) at 518-765-3314, ext.
 120 for more information.

-Students have a 40 minute lunch and recess period, of which about 20 minutes is used for eating.
-Kindergarten and First grade students receive an extra 5 minutes for eating (45 minute period).
+Students have a 60 minute lunch and recess period, of which about 30 minutes is used for eating.
 On the vast majority of days students go outdoors for recess.
 Children should dress accordingly.
-When weather does not permit going outdoors, recreational play will be in the gyms or classrooms.
+When weather does not permit going outdoors, recreational play will be in the gyms or classroom

 Parent Nights